 Intellectually gifted but socially aloof from her seventh-grade peers, Emma-Jean is nonetheless happy with her life.
 She has positive relationships with several adults, a number of interests to pursue, and the memory of her late father to inspire her.
-Her life inexorably changes after a chance encounter with a classmate leads her to become a problem-solver without realizing the ripple effect that her actions will have.
-Readers will be fascinated by Emma-Jean's emotionless observations and her adult-level vocabulary.
+Her life changes after a chance encounter with a classmate leads her to become a problem-solver without realizing the ripple effect that her actions will have.
+Readers will be intrigued by Emma-Jean's insightful observations and her adult-level vocabulary.

 I Just Don't Like the Sound of No!

 NO is RJ s least favorite word ... and he tries his best to convince his dad, his mom, and his teacher to turn No into Maybe or We'll see or Later or I'll think about it.
 Even though he doesn t have much success, RJ keeps arguing until his teacher suggests that he try to join her classroom s Say YES to NO Club.
 If RJ can learn how to accept No for an answer and to disagree appropriately with his teacher and parents, he can add his name to the club's Star Board.

 I See Things Differently: A First Look at Autism

 A sensitive, gently illustrated book about helping a child understand autism in a sibling, playmate, or classmate.
 The storyline is simple and easily accessible to younger children, who will learn that exploring the personal feelings around social issues is a first step in dealing with them.

 Ian's Walk: A Story about Autism